-43. A CFO is looking at how much of a company's resources are spent on computing.
+43. A CFO is looking at how much the company is spending on computing.
 He samples companies in the pharmaceutical industry and develops the following stem-and-leaf graph.

 What is the approximate shape of the distribution of the data?